UsamaKashif/ApplyingForJobsMadeEasy/README.md

 `env\Scripts\activate`
 (env) will appear in the terminal if the virtual environment is activated
 1. Run the program `python main.py`
-2. Follow the instructions
+2. Follow the instructions on the terminal
-3. Program will ask to select the mode (test/live)
-    - Test mode will send email to testing email address
-    - Live mode will send email to the companies

 ## Note
 1. Feel free to open an issue if you find any bug or want to suggest any changes.